burntsouup/JavaScript/5 - DOM.md

     - Styling the **DOM**

+        - the `style` property is used to apply inline styles directly to ELements programmatically (e.g. review previous examples on DOM manipulation)

+            ```JavaScript
+            h1.style.color = 'blue';
+            h1.style.backgroundColor = 'red';
+            ```

         - **CSS** (Cascading Style Sheets) is used to style and define the layout of web pages.
 For example, defining the font, size, color, and spacing of content

-        - styles can also be applied inline using the `style` property (e.g. review previous examples on DOM manipulation)

             :bulb: inline styles take priority over **CSS**